croberson94/landsat8-tutorial/README.md

 	* Click the Results tab.
 5. Results
 	* The Data Set should be displayed for the set size previously indicated.
-	* In order to download a set, click on the green download arrow / harddrive icon.
+	* In order to download a set, click on the green download arrow / harddrive icon (four icons to the right of the image).
 	* Within download options, select Level 1 GeoTIFF Data Product.
+## Success!
+If followed correctly, you've now just downloaded your data set from the Landsat 8 satellite.

+## Other Notes:
+	* To receive the best image quality, choose a data set that has high visibility (low cloud coverage).